What to Do Near Keflavik Airport in Iceland

 The Bridge Between Continents is a symbolic bridge between Europe and North America — and a very easy stop on any road trip around the Reykjanes Peninsula.
 The bridge connects the European and North American continental plates and you can easily see the fissure in the ground that separates the two plates.
 Park in the nearby car park and stop by for a quick minute to see it for yourself.

-One of the most impressive hikes you can take near Keflavik Airport, though, is the hike to Geldingadalur, a continuously erupting volcano that’s currently active (though experts are unsure as to how long it will remain that way).
+One of the most impressive hikes you can take near Keflavik Airport, though, is the hike to Fagradalsfjall Volcano in Geldingadalur, a volcano that erupted in 2021 and later on in 2022.
 While this hike isn’t terribly strenuous, it is a several-mile hike and it comes with its dangers, both from the weather and the volcano itself.
 To properly prepare, check out this guide to hiking to Geldingadalur.

 For beautiful views without any strenuous hiking, you may want to visit Lake Kleifarvatn, the largest body of water on the Reykjanes Peninsula and one of the deepest lakes in Iceland.
 Surrounded by volcanoes, it’s a beautiful spot for photography.
 If you visit Lake Kleifarvatn, make sure to stop by the nearby Katlahraun, an impressive lava field.